-While the days of unused "sitting rooms" and plastic-wrapped furniture are long gone, Roberts still insists on paying special attention to making your living room fit the conveniences of everyday living.
+While the days of unused "sitting rooms" and plastic-wrapped furniture are long gone, Roberts still insists on paying attention to making your living room fit the conveniences of daily life.
 "Select textiles and rugs that can take the wear and tear of everyday living," she recommends.

 Not Mixing Periods and Styles

-According to Dick, "oftentimes people feel boxed in and limited by the architecture of their home and select furniture based on the home's architecture and time period.
-Our solution is to mix furniture styles with the style of architecture."
+Sometimes, people feel limited by the architecture of their home and select furniture based on it.
+Try not to feel stuck.
 In one Georgia home, the design firm merged contemporary furniture with traditional crown molding, Moroccan antique rugs, African beaded benches, and contemporary art.
-"We love to recover and rework vintage pieces and mix them with custom sofas so the living room feels timeless and approachable," he adds.

 According to Roberts, "there are some great outdoor fabrics that we're using indoors that dogs and kids cannot destroy.
 It's important to select rugs that will wear well.
 Beware of the seductive silk rug."
 Instead, consider a wool rug.

 Not Testing Your Furniture Layout

 Overlooking Smaller Items

 To avoid feeling like you're in a store, Roberts also recommends leaving adequate room in the budget for lighting, textiles, and accessories after large items are selected.
 "The small pieces are what add personality," says Roberts.
 "We also prefer to light the living room with low lighting instead of overhead light.
 Floor lamps and table lamps are best for living rooms."